ReubenWhibley/cpsat-primer/docs/source/index.rst

    parallelization, ...
 5. :doc:`how-does-it-work`: After we know what we can do with CP-SAT, we look into how CP-SAT will do all these things.
+6. :doc:`benchmarking-your-model`: How to benchmark your model and how to interpret the results.
-6. :doc:`large-neighborhood-search`: The use of CP-SAT to create more powerful heuristics.
+7. :doc:`large-neighborhood-search`: The use of CP-SAT to create more powerful heuristics.

 **Target audience**: